FREQUENTLY ASKED QUESTIONS

 One word of caution: Men's shoes are generally not made to be "hosiery friendly" and you might find that certain shoes consistently cause holes in the toe or heel.
 The culprit may be sharp pieces of leather or paper, thread knots, or nails sticking up through the sole.
 Nylon is strong in tensile (pulling) but weak in abrasion (rubbing), and minor flaws which wouldn't cause a problem with heavier socks can easily damage finer hosiery.
 If you can't fix the problem, don't wear thin legwear with those shoes.
 Today's athletic footwear almost never causes problems, but dress and casual shoes can.
 One alternative that many men have discovered is to wear some of the many masculine style women's shoes, like loafers and clogs, that are made to be worn with fragile hose.
 Some of the styles are indistinguishable from men's shoes, and if they fit your foot, no one will ever know but you.

-How do I wash Activskin legwear?
+How do I wash and store Activskin legwear?

 For longer life, use a mild detergent and hand wash, or machine wash Activskin legwear in a mesh bag.
 Wash light colors and dark colors separately to avoid staining the light colors.
 Hang Activskin to dry.
 The high heat of dryers can cause the spandex to degrade.
 Do not use bleach or harsh detergents, and do not iron.